 At first this might seem like a straight forward thing to do – after all, it's how dt used to work.
 However, the sidecars not only contain the edit history but also color labels, tags/keywords and, most importantly, the rating.
 Now by default there no color labels or tags assigned that needed to be stored in an XMP, however, every image gets a rating at import.
 And since that initial rating is configurable we can't even make it up from thin air the next time you import the image.
 So even if it's not obvious at first: in darktable there is no image without data that needs to be remembered.
 Thus every image gets a sidecar file.

-#2 Updated by Mihai Sorin Dobrescu almost 3 years ago
+#2 Updated by Mihai Sorin Dobrescu about 3 years ago

 As software developer myself I understand the difficulties of some feature implementation.

 However, I've always found a way to implement some task, no matter how tedious.

 I accept the need of a database, in case of all Lightroom-like application, but still, I wouldn't do this in a sidecar file no matter how easy or flexible might look because it simply duplicates the files on a drive and it is unnecessary in most of the cases.